By Dr. Sharon Stills, NMD

 #2 Stay away from “waste”

 All your body’s resources are limited, and the immune system is no exception.
 So if you’re immunocompromised, you want to conserve the immune resources you do have.
 One implication is that it’s wise to avoid touching anything that could be described as “waste”; i.e. picking up after a pet, taking out the trash, etc. to reduce risk of exposure to bacteria and viral infections.
 Consider this a great excuse to get out of household chores!

 #3 How do I put this delicately?
 Have more orgasms!

 Here’s a little known fact — when a woman has an orgasm, it releases the chemical DHEA, which contributes to immune tissue repair and overall healthy immune function.
 Having an orgasm also releases relaxation hormones that can help you fall asleep — good news for women who stay up night after night with stress-driven insomnia, another health issue that contributes to poor immunity.
 Orgasm can be a form of self care or a way to explore intimacy with your partner.

 #4 Switch to an immune-supporting diet

 Avoid non-organic meats and dairy as much as possible, as these foods contain added hormones, pesticides, and chemicals that will only add to your body’s toxic burden.
-Excess sugar has been described as putting immune cells “in a coma” so you really want to ditch sugar from you diet.
+Excess sugar has been described as putting immune cells “in a coma” so you really want to ditch sugar from your diet.